Portrait Self-Image

 Performance assessments play an important guiding and orientation role for the study programs.
 They relate to one or more courses or sections of the study programs and are carried out orally or in writing.
 The criteria for assessing students' performance must be defined, communicated and applied systematically, transparently and consistently.
 The University verifies that the performance assessments meet these criteria.

-QAD Guidelines for the university's core tasks teaching, research, continuing education, and services (German version)
+QAD Guidelines for the university's core tasks and the central administration (German version)

 Framework for the implementation and use of course evaluations at the University of Bern (German version)